Shalimov/emitter/README.md

 <a name="global.EventEmitter+once"></a>
 #### eventEmitter.once(eventNameList, handler)
-Methods allows you to subscribe on some event(s) and remove subscription automatically after event(s) will happen
+Methods allows you to subscribe on some event(s) and remove subscription automatically after event(s) will happen (one time)

 **Kind**: instance method of <code>[EventEmitter](#global.EventEmitter)</code>